pow3rr3d/Stuff/README.md

 * cd &lt;project dir&gt;/docker
 * docker-compose up -d  (or *dc up -d* if you use aliases)

-To start Docker, please make:
+To stop Docker, please make:
 * docker-compose down (or *dc down* if you use aliases)

 ## Contributing